e-oz/ng-http-cached/README.md

 # Angular HttpClient with caching

-* Caching only GET requests.
+* Only for GET requests (others shouldn't be cached by definition).
-* Set expiration time.
+* You can set cache expiration time.